-Properties of integers, divisibility, Euclidean algorithm and its consequences, primes, arithmetic functions, theory of congruencies, numbers in other bases, primitive roots.
+Properties of integers, divisibility, Euclidean algorithm and its consequences, primes, arithmetic functions, theory of numerical solution of equations, finite differences, sums and series, interpolation and approximations, numerical

+4 credits congruencies, numbers in other bases, primitive roots.
 Prerequisite: MAT 252 or departmental approval.